The Apache Trail Historic Road offers one of Arizona’s best road trips.

 Advice for drivers

-Check the weather and fill your gas tank before you set out.
+Check the weather before you set out.
 Do not make the trip if rain is in the forecast.

 The Apache Trail is a challenging road even for the best of drivers.
 If you are uncomfortable on the paved section, DO NOT continue on to the unpaved section.
 The 20 miles of paved road is by far the easiest and safest section to drive.